boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 To perform the GraphQL queries, you might want to use something like [Postwoman](https://postwoman.io/graphql), although `curl` would also work.

 ### 7.1 Creating posts
-We will perform two GraphQL `mutation` queries in order to add information:

 > The first GraphQL mutation: